2026 Ebola epidemic

 Humanitarian response

-As no licensed specific treatment or vaccine exists for Bundibugyo virus disease, the WHO said on 19 May, "Response strategies will rely heavily on comprehensive public health measures, including supportive care, early case detection, stringent infection prevention and control protocols, rigorous contact tracing, safe burial practices, and deep community engagement."[50]
+As no licensed specific treatment or vaccine exists for Bundibugyo virus disease, the WHO said on 19 May, "Response strategies will rely heavily on comprehensive public health measures, including supportive care, early case detection, stringent infection prevention and control protocols, rigorous contact tracing, safe burial practices, and deep community engagement".[62]

 On 21 May, The Guardian described the US as "notably absent in these efforts", due to the end of USAID, reductions in US health agencies, and cancellation of research by the second Trump administration.
-The US leaving the World Health Organisation had resulted in major reductions in the agency's capabilities.[51]
+The US leaving the World Health Organization had resulted in major reductions in the agency's capabilities.[63]

 On 21 May, the UK announced up to £20 million to support communities affected by the Ebola outbreak in eastern DRC.[64]
 A week later, the US State Department announced $112 million of bilateral assistance aimed at supplying of PPE, screening, contact tracing, and diagnostics,[65] and the European Union pledged €15 million to support Ebola response and preparedness efforts in the DRC and Uganda.[66]